-- The overall quality of a person's life; - Factors or events that increase the likelihood of challenging behavior; - Factors or events that increase the likelihood of appropriate behavior; - When and where the challenging behavior occurs most frequently; - The presence of a diagnosed mental illness or neurological dysfunction that may contribute to the challenging behavior; and - The functions or purpose of the challenging behavior (what the person obtains or avoids by engaging in the behavior).
+- 2. Through observation and data collection, a functional assessment evaluates: - a.
+The overall quality of a person's life; - b.
+Factors or events that increase the likelihood of challenging behavior; - c.
+Factors or events that increase the likelihood of appropriate behavior; - d.
+When and where the challenging behavior occurs most frequently; - e.
+The presence of a diagnosed mental illness or neurological dysfunction that may contribute to the challenging behavior; and - f.
+The functions or purpose of a challenging behavior (what the person obtains or avoids by engaging in the behavior).